Juan Karlos Labajo: Early life and background

-Career
+Acting career

 2014:The Voice Kids breakthrough

 Labajo performed his own rendition of Adam Sandler's song, "Grow Old With You", for ABS-CBN's The Voice Kids season 1 blind auditions, which was broadcast on June 7, 2014.
 Coaches Sarah Geronimo and Bamboo Mañalac both pressed their buttons to choose him for their teams.
 Geronimo praised his storytelling.
 The double selection gave Labajo the choice of coaches.
 Although Geronimo invited him to be a guest star at her upcoming concert, he picked Mañalac.
 His new coach called him "the funniest kid I have ever met".

 Labajo advanced to the four-person finals after singing "Sway" during the live semi-finals held at the Newport Performing Arts Theater in Resorts World Manila.
 From the public votes, he received the third-highest total of the semi-finalists, after Lyca Gairanod and Darren Espanto.
 During the first and second rounds of the finals, Labajo performed "Yesterday" and "Runaway Baby" by The Beatles and Bruno Mars respectively.
 Coach Lea Salonga said, "You have the looks, the charm, and the heart.
 With those three, you're guaranteed a future in this business."
 Mañalac gave him a similar comment: "I see a singer, an artist, and possibly an actor.
 I see someone who has the charisma to do it all."
 For the final round in the finals, Labajo sang a duet with Gary Valenciano, the upbeat song "Eto Na Naman".
 At the end of the competition, he once again came in third from the voting.